natestedman/Attributed/README.md

         " text"
     ),
     "."
-).attributedString
+].join().attributedString
 ```

-The `Join` function can be used to combine attributed strings without applying any additional attributes.
+The `join` extension of `SequenceType` can be used to combine attributed strings without applying any additional attributes.

 Any value that conforms to the `AttributedStringConvertible` protocol can be passed as an argument.
 Implementations for `NSAttributedString` and `String` are included, so it shouldn't be necessary to implement this type.
 All attribute functions return a value of this protocol type.
 It can be unwrapped into a `NSAttributedString` with the `attributedString` property.